 MX Licensing Options

-The MX Security Appliance has two license editions: Enterprise and Advanced Security.
+The MX Security Appliance has three license editions: Enterprise, Advanced Security, and Secure SD-WAN Plus.
 Please note that the MX licensing edition is uniform across the Organization.
-For example, you can have all 25 appliances using Enterprise Edition or Advanced Security Edition, but you cannot have 20 appliances using one edition and 5 using the other edition.
-If you wish to use Enterprise Edition for some appliances and Advanced Security Edition for other appliances, you need to create two Organizations, one for your appliances with the Enterprise Edition, and another for the appliances with the Advanced Security Edition.
+For example, you can have all 25 appliances using Enterprise Edition or Advanced Security Edition or Secure SD-WAN Plus, but you cannot have 20 appliances using one edition and 5 using the other edition and 3 using the third edition.
+If you wish to use Enterprise Edition for some appliances, Advanced Security Edition for other appliances, and Secure SD-WAN Plus Edition you need to create three Organizations, one for your appliances with the Enterprise Edition, another for the appliances with the Advanced Security Edition, and a third for appliances with Secure SD-WAN Plus Edition.

 NOTE: Customers cannot downgrade from Advanced Security to Enterprise Licensing.

 NOTE: The entire organization must be one license type.
-If a customer wants to upgrade from Enterprise to Advanced Security, they must upgrade all MX licenses in the organization.
+If a customer wants to upgrade from Enterprise to Advanced Security or Enterprise/Advanced Security to Secure SD-WAN Plus, they must upgrade all MX licenses in the organization.

 NOTE: Two MXs acting in a Warm Spare configuration will only require a single license.